Was I a good investment for God this year?

 4. Do my children respect me and are they growing more spiritual because of me?

-5. Are there any personal habits, like my language, anger, alcohol use, or choices of entertainment that may confuse my children or my friends about a person who claims to be a follower of Jesus?
+5. Are there any personal habits, like my language, anger, alcohol use, or choices of entertainment that may confuse my children or my friends about my commitment to be a serious follower of Jesus?

 6. Who is the most difficult person in my life right now?
 What have I done to reconcile that relationship and have I forgiven them?